Human Physiology in Relation to Medicine BSc

-Physiology is the discipline that underpins modern medicine and this is reflected in our course.
-The emphasis of our research led teaching is on how the body copes with the normal demands we place upon it during everyday life.
+Physiology is the unique and exciting discipline which underpins modern medicine.
+On this course, through research-led teaching you will discover how the body copes with the demands we place upon it during everyday life.

-We also study how body systems go wrong in diseases such as diabetes, obesity, hypertension, and neurodegeneration.
+You will study how these systems can go wrong in diseases such as diabetes, obesity, hypertension, and neurodegeneration.

-Our approach is an integrative one, ranging from how whole organs work and interact to control body functions, down to the molecular mechanisms operating within cells.
+Your approach will be an integrative one, ranging from understanding how whole organs work and interact to control body functions, down to the individual molecular mechanisms operating within cells.

 "The dissertations were beneficial in increasing our transferable skills set."

 "Project supervisors gave lots of support."

 "Learnt how to critically appraise literature, which will be a highly beneficial skill to have for the future."

 Provide you with advanced study of specialist areas such as cellular physiology, neuroscience and integrative physiology, broadly reflecting the research interests of the teaching staff.

 Require you to undertake a research project from a wide range of styles and subject areas.